Our Commitment to Long-Term Support

 The Cane Bay Cares initiative is Cane Bay Partners VI LLLP’s response to the devastation that two hurricanes wrought on St. Croix – the company’s home island – in September.

 Cane Bay Cares is a $1 million fundraising campaign aimed at providing direct relief to the citizens of St. Croix to help them quickly begin to rebuild their lives.
 Cane Bay Partners Co-Founders David Johnson and Kirk Chewning have agreed to match the first $200,000 raised – so help today and double your donation!

-Created in fiscal partnership with the Community Foundation of the Virgin Islands, a longstanding local 501c3 nonprofit, donations to Cane Bay Cares are 100 percent tax-deductible and goes directly to relief efforts on St. Croix.
+Created in fiscal partnership with the St. Croix Foundation, a longstanding local 501c3 nonprofit, donations to Cane Bay Cares are 100 percent tax-deductible and goes directly to relief efforts on St. Croix.

 Your help is needed now.